 There's no reason why green thumbs can't grow black plants.
 Many long-time gardeners seek so-called "black" plants for the novelty of it.
 Others, who love to play with colors to achieve interesting designs, appreciate the exciting contrasts that are possible with black plants.
 Imagine, for example, a spring planting bed featuring tulip plants with red, yellow and black blossoms.
-Still others attribute their fascination with this color to their interest in the symbolism of plants like black roses.
+Still, others attribute their fascination with this color to their interest in the symbolism of plants such as black roses.

 07 of 10

 Like the Swiss, white is neutral.
 This means you can use it to transition between plants of stronger colors.
 You don't have to worry that white blossoms will clash with blooms of other colors.
 In addition, think of all the design possibilities (e.g., a black-and-white theme), including their use in moon gardens (gardens designed for nighttime viewing).